yifanycc/loretta/loretta/readme.md

 LoRETTA_rep, instead, provided an ultra parameter efficient method that may be beneficial for the future harware design, which shows superior performance on medium size LLMs like Roberta/Deberta models, while reduce the trainable paraemters to a great extent.
 Our implementation is based on the latest huggingface [PEFT](https://github.com/huggingface/peft) package, which could be easily plugged-in for most widely used models (see Quickstart and Model Support sections).

-<h1> <p>🤗 News</p></h1>

-03/17/2023: The version 0.1.0 package of loretta methods is out, which helps to implement the LoRETTA_adp and LoRETTA_rep methods with lines of code.
-Try it by installing with `pip install loretta`

-3/14/2023: Our paper 'LoRETTA: Low-Rank Economic Tensor-Train Adaptation for Ultra-Low-Parameter Fine-Tuning of Large Language Models' has been accepted by the NAACL 2024 main conference

-02/20/2023: The draft code for reproducing experiments in LoRETTA paper is out.

 Quickstart
 ---

-Install loretta from pip (require python>3.6, torch>2.0.0, and transformers>4.0.0):
+Install loretta from pip:

 ```angular2html
 pip install loretta